Be prepared to be AMAZED by this Broccoli Cheese Stuffed Chicken Breast Recipe with tomatoes and smothered in an easy garlic wine sauce.

 The stuffed chicken is seared in a skillet then added to a wine sauce and baked.
 The chicken breast becomes so flavorful, juicy and oh so tender.
 Serve chicken with mashed potatoes!

 - Lightly beat the center of chicken breast so it’s even in thickness.

-- I like to use raw broccoli so be sure chop the florets into small parts so they cook evenly.
+- If using raw broccoli be sure to chop the florets into small parts so they cook evenly.

-- Freshly grated cheese performs much better in recipes as it lacks extra additives pre-shredded cheese have.
+- Freshly grated cheese performs much better in recipes as it lacks extra additives pre-shredded cheese has.

 - For the wine sauce, if you don’t mind the onions in your wine sauce, chop them really fine and you will not need to remove them as the recipe indicates.

 - You can use your favorite cheese for this recipe.
 I used Colby jack in the recipe but mozzarella, provolone or mild cheddar may be used.

 - When cutting a pocket in the chicken, be careful not to cut all the way through so when you stuff the chicken, the ingredients won’t fall out and cheese won’t ooze out.